LabAppInternet/restexpertp1-srpiroliro/README.md

 5. Ok, let's have some fun with Jackson!!!
 Recall that Jackson is a library that serializes and unserializes objects from/to json format
    We propose you to uncomment the getOwner() method in the Note class and see what happens.
 You'll get a stack overflow error.
 Can you figure out why?
    Fix it using the appropriate Jackson annotations (without commenting back the getter method).

+   *It's because when showing User, it also shows the owned Notes, which have a parameter of owner (User)... recursion*

 6. Add a numerical Id to the notes.
 Make sure the IDs are generated in the note service using the TSID library.

+## Questions:
+1. Should we use ResponseEntity for everything?
+Or we can only use it for the exceptions?
+2. On validation, should we break up each requirement into a separate annotation?
+Or can we use a single annotation for all of them?